Article highlights

 You’re convinced that you need a health and safety policies and procedures manual.
 Now it’s time to take on this work.
 But rather than simply jump into it, it’s important on the front end to do some planning to make the process as easy as possible.

 First, think about what you’re creating.
-It’s a series of documents that cover three core areas, according to this Health and Safety Authority report:
+It’s a series of documents that cover three core areas:

 - Hazard Identification